agabor/recolorimage/specs.md

 ### Color Palette Section
 - Two distinct palette components:
   - **Luminance Palette**: Displayed as a continuous gradient scale representing the tonal range from dark to light.
     Can contain any number of colors, but at least 2, explicitly, which are ordered by their luminance value.
-Palette colors are interpolated linearily between the explicit colors.
+Palette colors are interpolated linearly between the explicit colors.
   - **Hue Palette**: Displayed as individual color swatches representing distinct hues for color mapping
 - Default palette: Nord Theme
   - Luminance components: Polar Night (dark blue shades) and Snow Storm (light gray/white shades)